-The Intervention Lifestyle Olfert Research Lab focuses on the use of lifestyle intervention to prevent and reduce the risk of chronic diseases across one’s lifespan.
-The wide-reaching impact nature of our work often lends itself to collaboration with various departments within West Virginia University as well as outside entities.
-Our lab is proud to team up with both academic partners and government agencies in its mission to improve health and quality of life in our community and beyond.
+The Olfert Lifestyle Intervention Research Lab uses healthy lifestyle and behavior interventions to prevent and reduce the risk of chronic disease across the lifespan.
+The wide-reaching nature of our work allows for collaboration with various departments within and outside of West Virginia University.
+Our lab is proud to partner with both academic and government institutions in its mission to improve health and quality of life in our community and beyond.

 Check out some of our current and past research projects below!

-Project Better Health is a West Virginia Clinical & Translational Science Institute funded study focused on the innovative use of mobile technology to improve the health of individuals with obesity.
-Learn more about Project Better Health.
+Project Better Health is a West Virginia Clinical and Translational Science Institute-funded study targeting the use of mobile technology to improve the nutrition of individuals with obesity in the state.

 CAPE is a multi-institution project funded through the USDA and SAMHSA and coordinated by the USDA Regional Rural Development Centers which aims to identify and share best practices for benchmarking community behavioral health.

 mHEALTH LABS is a collaborative study with clinical professionals and researchers at West Virginia University's Health Science center that aims to assess success rates and psychological aspects, eating patterns/behaviors, and lifestyle choices of bariatric surgery patients, specifically in Appalachia.